adr29truck/APL-prep/README.md

 #### Using Docker

+Requires the installation instructions for docker to have been followed.

 ```console
 docker-compose up
 ```

-Requires the installation instructions for docker to have been followed.

-#### Not using Docker
+#### Without docker*

 Frontend: